skylarshaffer/brickinfo/README.md

 # brickinfo

-A quick and responsive Manifest V3 Chrome Extension that uses the LEGO.com Pick A Brick GraphQL API and the Bricklink Affiliate API to inject real-time aftermarket element prices into Pick a Brick.
+A quick and responsive Manifest V3 Chrome Extension that uses the Bricklink Affiliate API to inject real-time aftermarket element prices into Pick a Brick.

 ## Description